Your Guide to Local B2B SEO: What It Is and How It Works

 Google has plenty of opportunities for local businesses to take advantage of, but you have to make sure that you meet their guidelines first.
 Essentially, Google wants to make sure that you have a physical location where you interact face-to-face with your customers.

-Google My Business has a couple of thousand categories that your business can fall under, and roughly half of them apply to B2B companies.
-Decide which B2B category your business fits into and use it to set up your Google My Business profile.
+Google Business Profile has a couple of thousand categories that your business can fall under, and roughly half of them apply to B2B companies.
+Decide which B2B category your business fits into and use it to set up your Google Business Profile.

-Optimize your business listings and Google My Business profiles
+Optimize your business listings and Google Business Profiles

-Make sure all of the online information about your business is accurate and up-to-date.
+Make sure all the online information about your business is accurate and up-to-date.

 There are tons of local business directories on the Internet that have information about your company.
 It’s important to claim your listings and ensure that your address, phone number, photos, hours of operation, and more are correct.